zsh-zsh-zsh/zsh-zsh-zsh.github.io/_pages/about.md

 <br>

-Hi, my name is Zhang, Shuhan.
+Hi, my name is **Zhang, Shuhan**.
 I am a PhD student majoring paleontology and stratigraphy at Nanjing University.
 My works focused on macroevolution at temporal and spatial sclaes in deep time, quantitative stratigraphy and data analyses in paleobiology.

 I got my bachelor degree at Nanjing University.
 I am a visiting student at the Department of Earth Sciences, University of Oxford.